 In the Spring of 2019, Food Well Alliance launched Atlanta’s first Urban Agriculture Tool Lending program, in partnership with the Atlanta ToolBank and with the generous support of Whole Foods Market & The Glenn Family Foundation.
 We have learned from our network of local food leaders that affordable access to heavy duty professional-grade tools is a major barrier to community gardens and urban farms in metro Atlanta.

-As a sub-user of Food Well Alliance, all tool handling fees charged by the Atlanta ToolBank each time the tractors are borrowed will be covered by Food Well Alliance, as the member agency.
-To become an approved sub-user of Food Well Alliance at the Atlanta ToolBank, interested growers must:
+As a sub-user of Food Well, all tool handling fees charged by the Atlanta ToolBank each time the tractors are borrowed will be covered by Food Well, as the member agency.
+To become an approved sub-user of Food Well at the Atlanta ToolBank, interested growers must:

 1. Complete a BCS tractor training

 4. Create a sub-user account with the Atlanta ToolBank.
-Please see "How do I sign up to borrow equipment" on our Tool Lending FAQ page for more information.
+Please see "How do I sign up to borrow equipment" on our Tool Lending FAQs for more information.

 Eligibility & Criteria